This is a real threat in southern Ontario during the winter.

 HERE ARE THE TOP 5 WAYS TO PREVENT SLIP AND FALLS THIS WINTER

-LEVEL OUT CHANGES OF ELEVATION
+3. LEVEL OUT CHANGES OF ELEVATION

 Notice a treacherous and unnecessary rise or slant in the walk way around your building?
 Take the time to have it leveled out or corrected in some way.

-CREATE CHANNEL FOR EMPLOYEES TO IDENTIFY POTENTIAL HAZARDS
+5. ALLOW OTHERS TO IDENTIFY POTENTIAL HAZARDS

-Implement a proactive approach by having employees become more aware of potential risks and to report them through the proper channels so they can be corrected.
+Implement a proactive approach by having employees or tenants become more aware of potential risks and to report them through the proper channels so they can be corrected.
 Hang flyers in your window as reminders for them to be vigilant.
-Potential risks can include ice or snow build up on the ground, a damaged handrail, a tripping hazard in the sidewalk or even icicles overhead (which can be considered a slip and fall risk if we count the fall after someone gets bonked on the head by one).
+Potential risks can include ice or snow build up on the ground, a damaged handrail, a tripping hazard in the sidewalk or even icicles overhead (which can be considered a slip and fall risk if we count the fall after someone gets bonked on the head).